hijam-git/Porda-AI/README.md

 You can assist by providing technical support, making donations, or offering suggestions for improvement.
 Any form of help will be greatly appreciated.

 ## Disclaimer
-This is an experimental project and may have bugs that have not been fully addressed.
+This is an experimental project and may have bugs that may have not been fully addressed.
 By using this app, you acknowledge and accept this.
 Use the app responsibly, and if you encounter any problems or issues, please report them to the project's issue tracker.
 Note: This app was Tested on many computers in long time.